The Shifting Sands of Spirituality: From Boomer Ideals to a Grounded Reality

 July 13, 2025

-grounded spirituality, practical spirituality, spiritual seekers, Boomer spirituality, modern spirituality, mindfulness, social justice and spirituality, authenticity in spiritual leadership, community building in spirituality, social impact spirituality
+Inspire, grounded spirituality, practical spirituality, spiritual seekers, Boomer spirituality, modern spirituality, mindfulness, social justice and spirituality, authenticity in spiritual leadership, community building in spirituality, social impact spirituality

 For decades, the spiritual landscape in the West was shaped by the Baby Boomer generation.
 Their quest emphasized grand narratives, charismatic gurus, and a pursuit of transcendence often disconnected from daily life.
 While transformative for many, this approach has become less relevant for today’s generation, which seeks a more grounded, practical form of spirituality.